Maserati A6: A6G/54

 After a two-year hiatus at the 1954 Mondial de l'Automobile in Paris Maserati launched a new grand tourer, the A6G 2000 Gran Turismo—commonly known as A6G/54 to distinguish it from its predecessor.
-It was powered by a new double overhead camshaft inline-six, derived from the racing engines of A6GCS and A6GCM, with a bore and stroke of 76.5x72 mm for a total displacement of 1,985.6 cc.
+It was powered by a new double overhead camshaft inline-six, derived from the racing engines of A6GCS and A6GCM, with a bore and stroke of 76.5 mm x 72 mm for a total displacement of 1,985.6 cc.
 Fed by three twin-choke Weber DCO carburettors it put out 150 hp-metric at 6000 rpm, which gave these cars a top speed between 195 and 210 kph.
 Dual ignition was added in 1956 and increased power to 160 hp-metric.

-Four body styles were offered: a three-box Carrozzeria Allemano coupé (21 made, designed by Michelotti), a coupé and a Gran Sport Spyder by Frua (respectively 6 and 12 made); and a competition-oriented fastback by Zagato (20 made) with a single Zagato spider, chassis 2101, presented in 1955 at Geneva.
 Total production between 1954 and 1956 amounted to 60 units.
+Four body styles were offered: a three-box Carrozzeria Allemano coupé (21 made, designed by Michelotti), a coupé and a Gran Sport Spyder by Frua (respectively 6 and 12 made); and a competition-oriented fastback by Zagato (20 made) as well as a single Zagato spider, chassis 2101, shown at Geneva in 1955.
+The Zagato Spider was purchased by Juan Perón, but his regime came to an end before Zagato could finish his ordered revisions and the car was stored by Maserati.
+After being shown at Paris in 1958, it was sold to an American residing there.
 An A6G/54 Zagato chassis 2155 received a unique coupé bodystyle, after being crashed on a test drive by Gianni Zagato.
 Distinguished by non-fastback rear-end and 'eyelids' over the headlights.
 It is also one of only two with a 'double bubble' roof.